Daglas69/SpamEmailDetection/README.txt

 This project has been realized for the Intelligent Systems course, being teaching by Dr. Octavio Loyola-Gonzalez, At Tecnologico de Monterrey, campus Puebla.

+A kaggle competition "Spam Email Detection" has been created for the course.

 The purpose was to build a system able to detect spam email, with a content-based approach.

-Kaggle website has been used to download Training and Testing file, and for to evaluate the system accuracy.
+Kaggle website has been used to download Training and Testing files, and to evaluate the system accuracy.
 Weka software has been used for the classification.

 The final solution proposed is :